ROCm/hipfort/docs/tutorials/rocrand-examples.rst

 ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/rocrand``.

+hipRAND offers the same functionality through an API that follows cuRAND; see the :doc:`hipRAND examples <hiprand-examples>`.

 The page is organised by generator, because that is the one choice a program makes up front.
 Each section shows one worked example and names the sibling programs that pair the same generator with the other distributions.